pymor/2020_online_course/README.md

 ### Docker

-If you have a working docker setup you can also that.
+If you have a working docker setup you can use also to work on the exercises.

 ```
 # first build the image